UMAprotocol/UMIPs/UMIPs/Omnibus-prices-2.md

 ## IMPLEMENTATION

 ```
-1. Query SFI/ETH Price from Uniswap using 15-minute TWAP.
+1. Query SFI/ETH Price from Uniswap and SushiSwap using 15-minute TWAP.
+2. Take the median of the two prices.
-2. Query the ETH/USD Price as per UMIP-6.
+3. Query the ETH/USD Price as per UMIP-6.
-3. Multiply the SFI/ETH price by the ETH/USD price and round to 6 decimals to get the SFI/USD price.
+4. Multiply the SFI/ETH price by the ETH/USD price and round to 6 decimals to get the SFI/USD price.
-4. (for USD/SFI) Take the inverse of the result of step 3 (1/ SFI/USD), before rounding, to get the USD/SFI price.
+5. (for USD/SFI) Take the inverse of the result of step 4 (1/ SFI/USD), before rounding, to get the USD/SFI price.
 Then, round to 6 decimals.
 ```

 It should be noted that this identifier is potentially prone to attempted manipulation because of its reliance on one pricing source.
 As always, voters should ensure that their results do not differ from broad market consensus.
 This is meant to be vague as the tokenholders are responsible for defining broad market consensus.